 During the year, the Company purchased 1,718,823 Ordinary Shares, all of which were placed into treasury, at a cost of £12.6m.
 On 11 September 2019, the Company cancelled 13,523,032 of the shares held in treasury.

 Alternative Performance Measures

-For all Alternative Performance Measures included in this Strategic Report, please see definitions in the Glossary on pages 89 to 92.
+For all Alternative Performance Measures included in this Strategic Report, please see definitions in the Glossary below.